 Permission to leave campus during the school day may be granted by the Heads of Middle/High School or the Secondary Principal.
-Parents wishing to have their children leave school early must give the school a note stating the time of the student's departure or the arrival time of the parents.
+Parents wishing to have their children leave school early must contact their child's homeroom teacher and section Head, stating the time of the student's departure or the arrival time of the parents.
+Students are not permitted to leave the school without parental permission.

 Students who become ill during the school day should get a note from the teacher and report to the nurse, who will then contact relevant teachers and the parents, should the student need to return home.
 This must always be via the nurse; there is no option for a student to determine that they are sick and call a parent to collect them.
-They must present themselves to the nurse and follow the advice of the nurse.
+They must present themselves to the nurse and follow the advice of the nurse first.